nlptechbook/BERTembeddings/README.md

 for i in range(12):
   a = np.vstack([a,np.sum(outputs[0].attentions[0][0][i].numpy(), axis=0)[1:-1]])
 ```
-We are not interested in the punctuation symbol:
+We are not interested in the punctuation symbol.
+So, we'll remove the column in the vector:
 ```python
 a = np.delete(a, -1, axis=1)
 ```